58th Infantry Regiment (United States): History

 The 2d Battalion, 58th Infantry was activated at Fort Hood, Texas on 1 April 1975, and assigned to the 2d Armored Division as part of Brigade 75, a program that stationed a forward brigade in Europe while maintaining three brigades at Fort Hood.
 The battalion deployed to Hohenfels Training Area in Germany in October 1976 as part of the rotations in place at the time, and redeployed in March 1977, remaining at Fort Hood until inactivation on 31 May 1981.
-On 28 August 1987, the unit was activated at Fort Benning, Georgia as part of the United States Army Training and Doctrine Command.
+On 28 August 1987, the unit was activated at Fort Benning as part of the United States Army Training and Doctrine Command.

 The coat of arms was originally approved for the 58th Infantry Regiment on 18 Jun 1921.
 It was amended on 20 Mar 1924 to correct the shield.
-On 15 Aug 1942 it was redesignated for the 58th Infantry Regiment (Reinforced).
-The coat of arms was redesignated for the 58th Infantry on 26 November 1958.
+On 15 Aug 1942 it was re-designated for the 58th Infantry Regiment (Reinforced).
+The coat of arms was re-designated for the 58th Infantry on 26 November 1958.